Model Monitoring: A General Framework with an Application to Non-life Insurance Pricing: Theoretical Background and Related Work

 \subsection{Virtual-Drift and Concept-Drift}

-The usual assumption in statistics is that we draw our data from $\mathrm{i.i.d. }$ random tuples $(Y_i,\mathbf{X}_i)$, $i \in \{1,\ldots,n\}$, having the same distribution as $(Y,\mathbf{X})$.
-The common further assumption is that the data-generating process is stationary, i.e., that the distribution of $(Y,\mathbf{X})$ does not change over time.
-In non-life insurance modeling, one often trains a model on data from a given period (e.g., years 2020-2023) and assumes this data is under global trend assumptions representative of a later period (e.g., 2025), when the model will be used in production.
-However, while this assumption is typically reasonable when comparing training and holdout datasets drawn from the same period, it is frequently violated in production datasets due to changes in the underlying population, customer behavior, the data-collection process, and — last but not least — the real-world environment. \\ \\
+The usual assumption in statistics is that we have an $\mathrm{i.i.d. }$ sample $(Y_i,\mathbf{X}_i, V_i)_{i=1}^n$ following the same law as $(Y,\mathbf{X},V)$.
+A common further assumption is that the data-generating process is stationary, i.e., that the distribution of $(Y,\mathbf{X},V)$ does not change over time.
+In actuarial modeling, one often trains a model on data from a given period (e.g., years 2020-2023), and one assumes this data is under global trend assumptions representative of a later period (e.g., 2025), i.e., when the model will be used in production.
+However, while this assumption is typically reasonable when comparing training and holdout datasets drawn from the same period, it is frequently violated in production datasets due to changes in the underlying population, in customer behavior, the data-collection process, and last but not least, the real-world environment.

-\textbf{Related Work History}: Detecting changes in the underlying data-generating process has been studied extensively for decades (see, e.g., \cite{schlimmer_beyond_1986, widmer_learning_1996}) and remains an active area of research.
-Although work evolves in parallel across several communities, a key consolidation is provided by the survey articles \cite{gama_survey_2014} and \cite{lu_learning_2019}, which systematize methods, clarify definitions (e.g., \textit{virtual} vs. \textit{real concept drift}), and summarize the state of the art up to 2014 and 2019, respectively.
-We adopt their terminology in what follows. \\
+\textbf{Related Work History}: Detecting changes in the underlying data-generating process has been studied extensively for decades, see, e.g., \cite{schlimmer_beyond_1986, widmer_learning_1996}, and it remains an active area of research.
+Although work evolves in parallel across several communities, a key consolidation is provided by the survey articles of \cite{gama_survey_2014} and \cite{lu_learning_2019}, who systematize methods, clarify definitions (e.g., \textit{virtual} vs. \textit{real concept drift}), and summarize the state-of-the-art up to 2014 and 2019, respectively.
+We adopt their terminology in what follows.

-More recent advances and surveys include: for scenarios where data labeling is challenging, see, e.g., \cite{ackerman_automatically_2021}; for neural networks, see, e.g., the survey \cite{rabanser_failing_2019}; for data drift detection in large-scale systems, see \cite{mallick_matchmaker_2022}; and more recently for drift detection using deep neural networks and autoencoders, see \cite{hu_concept_2025}.
-For a formulation of drift as a distribution process and a survey of the literature on unsupervised drift detection, the authors refer to \cite{hinder_one_a_2024}. \\ \\
+More recent advances and surveys include: for scenarios where data labeling is challenging, see, e.g., \cite{ackerman_automatically_2021}; for neural networks, see, e.g., the survey of \cite{rabanser_failing_2019}; for data drift detection in large-scale systems, see \cite{mallick_matchmaker_2022}; and more recently for drift detection using deep neural networks and autoencoders, see \cite{hu_concept_2025}.
+For a formulation of drift as a distribution process and a survey of the literature on unsupervised drift detection, we refer to \cite{hinder_one_a_2024}.

-\textbf{Terminology}: Because the terminology is more prevalent in the machine learning community—for example, in online learning of classification tasks, and process mining —and less so in actuarial science, we provide a brief overview of the terminology in an actuarial context. \\